archilex/advanced-tables-docs/README.md

 4. Enable Advanced Indicators

     Advanced Indicators is disabled by default.
-To enable, add `AdvancedIndicatorsEnabled()` to your panel provider:
+To enable, add `advancedIndicatorsEnabled()` to your panel provider:

     ```php
     AdvancedTablesPlugin::make()